-So the mechanics are like that:
+So the mechanics are like this:

-- a partner registers their API types, coffee machines, and supported recipes; - with each incoming order, our server will call the callback function, providing the order data in the stipulated format.
+- A partner registers their API types, coffee machines, and supported recipes. - With each incoming order, our server will call the callback function, providing the order data in the stipulated format.

 Now the partners might dynamically plug their coffee machines in and get the orders.
-But we now will do the following exercise:
+But now we will do the following exercise:

-- enumerate all the implicit assumptions we have made; - enumerate all the implicit coupling mechanisms we need to have the platform functioning properly.
+- Enumerate all the implicit assumptions we have made - Enumerate all the implicit coupling mechanisms we need to have the platform functioning properly.

-It may look like there are no such things in our API since it's quite simple and basically just describes making some HTTP call - but that's not true.
+It may seem like there are no such things in our API since it's quite simple and basically just describes making some HTTP calls, but that's not true.

 - 1. It is implied that every coffee machine supports every order option like varying the beverage volume. - 2.
-There is no need to display some additional data to the end-user regarding coffee being brewed on these new coffee machines. - 3.
+There is no need to display additional data to the end-user regarding coffee being brewed on these new coffee machines. - 3.
 The price of the beverage doesn't depend on the selected partner or coffee machine type.

-We have written down this list having one purpose in mind: we need to understand, how exactly will we make these implicit arrangements explicit if we need that.
+We have written down this list having one purpose in mind: we need to understand how exactly we will make these implicit arrangements explicit if we need to.
 For example, if different coffee machines provide different functionality - let's say, some of them are capable of brewing fixed beverage volumes only - what would change in our API?

-The universal approach to making such amendments is: to consider the existing interface as a reduction of some more general one like if some parameters were set to defaults and therefore omitted.
+The universal approach to making such amendments is to consider the existing interface as a reduction of some more general one, as if some parameters were set to defaults and therefore omitted.
 So making a change is always a three-step process:

 - 1. Explicitly define the programmatical contract as it works right now. - 2.
-Extend the functionality: add a new method allowing for tackling those restrictions set in the previous paragraph.

-3. Pronounce the existing interfaces (those defined in #1) being "helpers" to new ones (those defined in #2) which sets some options to default values.
+Extend the functionality: add a new method that allows for tackling the restrictions set in the previous paragraph. - 3.
+Pronounce the existing interfaces (those defined in #1) as "helpers" to the new ones (those defined in #2) that pre-fill some options with default values.

-More specifically, if we talk about changing available order options, we should do the following.
+More specifically, if we talk about changing available order options, we should do the following:

 - 1. Describe the current state.
 All coffee machines, plugged via the API, must support three options: sprinkling with cinnamon, changing the volume, and contactless delivery. - 2.
-Add new "with-options" endpoint:
+Add a new "with options" endpoint:

 '''

-PUT /v1/partners/{partner_id}
+PUT /v1/partners/{partner_id} ←

 /coffee-machines-with-options

 {

 "coffee_machines": [{

 "id",

 "api_type",

 "location",

 "supported_recipes",

 "supported_options": [

 {"type": "volume_change"}

 ]

 }, ...]

 }

 '''

-3. Pronounce PUT /coffee-machines endpoint as it now stands in the protocol being equivalent to calling PUT /coffee-machines-with-options if we pass those three options to it (sprinkling with cinnamon, changing the volume, contactless delivery) and therefore being a partial case - a helper to a more general call.
+3. Pronounce the PUT /coffee-machines endpoint as it currently stands in the protocol as equivalent to calling PUT /coffee-machines-with-options if we pass those three options to it (sprinkling with cinnamon, changing the volume, contactless delivery) and therefore being a partial case - a helper to a more general call.

-Usually, just adding a new optional parameter to the existing interface is enough; in our case, adding non-mandatory options to the PUT /coffee-machines endpoint.
+Usually, just adding a new optional parameter to the existing interface is enough; in our case, adding non-mandatory options to the PUT /coffeemachines endpoint.

 NB.
-When we talk about defining the contract as it works right now, we're talking about internal agreements.
+When we talk about defining the contract as it works right now, we're referring to internal agreements.
 We must have asked partners to support those three options while negotiating the interaction format.
-If we had failed to do so from the very beginning, and now are defining these in a course of expanding the public API, it's a very strong claim to break backward compatibility, and we should never do that (see the previous chapter).
+If we had failed to do so from the very beginning and are now defining them during the expansion of the public API, it's a very strong claim to break backward compatibility, and we should never do that (see the previous chapter).